metaschema/oxyzen/README.md

 - f$.db.find(exp) -

-The indexes are mantained by pushing and updating and deleting documents in the db using oxyzen functions, insted of directly using the firebase apis.
+The indexes are mantained by pushing and updating and deleting documents in the db using oxyzen functions, insted of directly using the firebase apis, plus a small number of getters are implemented for easy coherency with the _key attribute in collname-dockey format

 - f$.db.add(collname,doc)
 - f$.db.set(doc,,)
-- f$.db.del
+- f$.db.del(key)

 # Recursive treeness and N <-> N relations.
 The oneliners setparent, link, linkmany, unlink and unlinkmany functions should be used to make use of the n to n relation among documents functionalities, searches in relations are provided by the same find function already mentioned for text searches.